Oral thrush in infants, which is more common at about four weeks

-A yeast or thrush infection happens when mom or baby’s natural flora and bacteria become imbalanced.
+A yeast or thrush infection happens when Mom and/or Baby’s natural flora and bacteria have become imbalanced.

 Is oral thrush contagious?